IDoCodingStuffs/python-doodles/freeform-log.md

 I also just realized...
 ResNet input size is 224x224, but the features are likely to get lost that way.
 So what I need to do instead is having a landmark detector first.
 Then crop around the landmarks per spinal joint.
 And *then* train and/or infer on those cropped images.

+### 12 PM
+Okay, so ResNet with an output of 2x5 coordinates.
+MSELoss, should be straightforward.
+Hell if it does not overfit I know nothing.